Taromaruu/Doggoscript/readme.md

 - [ ] Classes
 - [ ] Imports
 - [ ] Subcommands (like .join() for strings, .append for lists, etc)

+IDE requires electron and electron-forge.
+To install these, you can execute these commands:
+> `npm i --save-dev electron`
+>
+> `npx @electron-forge/cli import`

+Then use `npm start` to start the IDE